porkchopmiles/Clear-Budget/README.md

    python app.py
    ```

-5. Open your browser and navigate to the web interface (usually `http://localhost:5000`) to begin using Clear-Budget.
+5. Open your browser and navigate to the web interface (`http://localhost:5000`) to begin using Clear-Budget.

 ---